Upstream motion of oil droplets in co-axial Ouzo flow due to Marangoni forces

 This is due to the fact that the radial diffusion problem is dominated by the minimum diffusivity along the radial direction, which for centerline concentrations above 0.5 is the global minimum of the diffusivity.
 We use this minimum diffusivity to non-dimensionalize the flow rate, as shown in Fig.\ \ref{fig:comparison}.
 The magnitude of the non-dimensional flow rate in relation to unity is what we refer to as large or small jet flow rates.\\ In order to further explain the two different branches of equilibrium we now employ a force balance between the Marangoni force and the viscous force.
 Due to the complexity of the system, we do not aim at quantitative predictions, but instead at preserving the fundamental physics while making strongly simplifying assumptions.
-We approximate the viscous force as Stokes drag~\cite{stokes1851effect}
+Based on a conservative estimate ($\qty{1.46}{\milli\metre\per\second}\geq u_{\mathrm{c}}\geq \qty{8}{\milli\metre\per\second}$, $\qty{8}{\micro\metre} \geq R_{\mathrm{drop}} \geq \qty{120}{\micro\metre}$, $\qty{1}{\milli\pascal\second} \geq \mu \geq \qty{2}{\milli\pascal\second}$ and $\qty{800}{\kilo\gram\per\cubic\metre} \geq \rho \geq \qty{998}{\kilo\gram\per\cubic\metre}$), the range of the Reynolds number is $0.009 < Re < 2$.\\ We approximate the viscous force as Stokes drag~\cite{stokes1851effect}